JuliaGraphics/Colorfy.jl/README.md

 ```

 For convenience, the `colorfy` function is defined.
 This function
-creates a `Colorfier` instance and call the `Colorfy.colors` function:
+creates a `Colorfier` instance and calls the `Colorfy.colors` function:

 ```julia
 julia> values = [:red, :green, :blue];